ppgco/ppg-core-js-sdk/README.md

 }
 ```

-And you can calculate statistics or do some of your business logic.
+Using that data you can calculate statistics or do some of your business logic.

 # SDK